 - Gently touch or hug the person in a way that will not be perceived as sexual.

 - Offer a body pillow to cuddle in bed (if the person goes into other people’s beds at night).
 A stuffed animal or a hot-water bottle wrapped in a towel can also provide comfort and satisfy the need for a warm body.

-- Put a pillow on his lap for a barrier between his hands and genitals.
+- Put a pillow on the person's lap for a barrier between their hands and genitals.

-- Contact staff immediately if your physical well-being is in danger.
+- Contact help immediately if your physical well-being is in danger.

-- Provide her with an apron to wear with pockets full of objects to touch.
-This might divert her from touching herself or at least allow her to do so more discreetly.
+- Provide the person with an apron to wear with pockets full of objects to touch.
+This might divert them from touching themselves or at least allow them to do so more discreetly.